 This news would not shock Aristotle, who argued two thousand years ago that friendship was a requirement for a good life.
 Lacking friends, he posited, we would be unable to truly enjoy being human.
 The notion that we are biologically dependent on having some level of social interaction would only mean to him that we have an even greater obligation to educate individuals on how to make and be friends.

 He was on to something.
 Today, more than 40 million adults over 45 in the United States are believed to suffer from chronic loneliness.
 That image that you have of the sad old man in the nursing home is only partly true, however, as this statistic is also tied to other demographic changes.
 Such as a reduction in the marriage rate and the number of children per married couple.
 Though it is also true that older people can be at a higher risk of loneliness, 1 in 2 people over the age of 85 in the United States live alone.
 This is an especially grim note, as this link explains, because the time they can expect to have left is remarkably short.

 However, at the same time, people complain of a lack of time to themselves, and studies show that people are happiest when they are able to buy more time rather than things.
-Hannah Ardent even alleged the inability to sit alone and think was a key reason Eichmann became a tool in the Holocaust.
+Hannah Arendt even alleged the inability to sit alone and think was a key reason Eichmann became a tool in the Holocaust.
 For her, the ability to sit and think by yourself, a key part of solitude, was a tool towards freedom.
 Without it, the tyranny of the majority, or even outright totalitarianism, would follow.
-The ability to be alone is the key to individuality, for Ardent.
+The ability to be alone is the key to individuality, for Arendt.